hendricks-lab/emily-codes/README.md

 Organelle_motility_kymobutler

-Note: most of these codes reference the functions in the General_codes folder.
-Ensure you addpath to this directory before trying to run your analysis.

 	1. Kymobutler_reader
 	Takes in a list of kymobutler files and generates a .mat file with the relevant parameters to be used in the next codes.
 Note: you will need to have run the get_axon_lengths_file to use the flux analysis (see TrackMate codes).